xrdocs/ncs5500/_tutorials/testing-ndr-on-ncs5500.md

 ## Conclusion

 We hope this video and few explanations have been useful and will guide you if you need to run these kind of tests yourself.
-The snake topology is useful to reduce the amount of traffic generator ports but it comes with some limitations, so it's important to understand the internal mechanisms at play to explain all the results.
+The snake topology is good to reduce the amount of traffic generator ports but it comes with some limitations, so it's important to understand the internal mechanisms at play to explain all the results.
-Finally, it's something we repeated several times in the video: these demos should be taken for what they are, lab demo.
+Finally, it's something we repeated several times in the video: these tests should be taken for what they are, lab demo.
 And it's dangerous to compare the results with production since the nature of this last one is very different.